MikaRyklief/INSY7314-Part2/README.md

 - Protect the API behind a WAF or API gateway with additional DDoS safeguards.
 - Store secrets in a vault service (Azure Key Vault, AWS Secrets Manager, HashiCorp Vault) instead of `.env` files.
-- Enable database encryption at rest and schedule secure backups of `payments.db`.
+- Enable MongoDB encryption at rest, restrict network ingress to trusted CIDRs, and schedule secure point-in-time backups of the cluster.
 - Monitor logs for repeated authentication failures and integrate alerts with your SIEM.